 I claimed him as a dependent on last year's federal income tax return and have filled out a FAFSA form for him for the last two years.
 Do I need to fill out a FAFSA for him this year?
 Does he qualify as an independent? — Pam Y.

 You still need to complete the FAFSA for him as a dependent student.

-The Higher Education Opportunity Act of 2008 amended section 480(d)(1)© of the Higher Education Act of 1965 to treat as independent any student who becomes an emancipated minor before reaching the age of majority.
+According to the Higher Education Opportunity Act of 2008, it is the law to treat as independent any student who becomes an emancipated minor before reaching the age of majority.
 The specific legislative language is: "is, or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by a court of competent jurisdiction in the individual's State of legal residence".

 The term emancipation is often used to refer to the status of a child when child support obligations end, such as when the child reaches the age of majority.
 This is not, however, the same as an emancipated minor.